-Lindale ISD

-Discipline Alternative Education Program

-Dress Code Policy
+Lindale ISD DAEP Dress Code Policy:

-• Shirts:

-Must be a solid color shirt with no words or pictures Logo must be smaller than 2 inches All shirts must be tucked in so that belt can be seen No sleeveless shirts allowed
+• Shirts: Must be a solid color shirt with no words or pictures.
+Logo must be smaller than 2 inches.
+All shirts must be tucked in so that belt can be seen.
+No sleeveless shirts allowed

-• Pants:(No shorts allowed) -Jeans or Khakis only (No Sweats)

-Must be worn above the waist

-No holes or torn material

-No excessively baggy or long pants

-Logos must be less than 2 inches

-Cannot wear pants with more than 4 pockets (No cargo pants)
+• Pants: No shorts or sweatpants are allowed (Jeans or khaki pants only).
+Must be worn above the waist.
+No holes or torn material.
+No excessively baggy or long pants.
+Logos must be less than 2 inches.
+Cannot wear pants with more than 4 pockets (No cargo pants).

-Sweaters/Jackets:

-No hoods

-Must be a solid color with no words or pictures

-Logo must be smaller than 2 inches

-Shirt worn under sweater or jacket must meet the DAEP dress code
+• Sweaters/Jackets: No hoods.
+Must be a solid color with no words or pictures.
+Logo must be smaller than 2 inches.
+Shirt worn under sweater or jacket must meet the DAEP dress code.

-Shoes:

-Must wear tennis shoes, dress shoes, or work shoes

-(No flip flops or sandals)

-Must be laced up accordingly
+• Shoes: Must wear tennis shoes, dress shoes, or work shoes (No flip flops or sandals).
+Must be laced up accordingly.

-- No Jewelry (No necklaces, earrings, bracelets or rings for males or females) - No Facial Hair - No bodily markings or painted fingernails on males - No electronic devices
+• No Jewelry (No necklaces, earrings, bracelets or rings for males or females)

+- No Facial Hair

+- No bodily markings or painted fingernails on males

+- No electronic devices

 Anything other than what is listed is prohibited.

-All clothes must be worn as they were intended to wear.

-In addition to this DAEP dress code anything that is not specifically covered is referred to in the regular campus dress code
+All clothes must be worn as they were intended to be worn.
+Please see the campus dress code for anything that is not specifically covered in the DAEP dress code.